Problem-Solving Interview Questions & Answers

 6. Not taking responsibility or minimizing the significance of a problem

 When a problem is identified but not addressed, this could quickly escalate into a bigger problem.
 Employees who do not take responsibility or those who leave things for later might not be result-oriented and engaged in their work.

 Another way of taking responsibility is to show self-awareness.
 It’s common for interviewers to ask you about a time that you failed, especially in situations where you needed to solve problems.
 They are interested in what went wrong in a work situation, if you took responsibility for your actions, and what you learned from that situation.
 Not taking responsibility for, for instance, a project that may have failed, is considered a warning sign.

 Self-awareness and being to reflect on situations is an important characteristic to possess in the workplace.
 Interviewers want to hire candidates that can admit errors or who made thoughtful mistakes trying to solve problems in the past and tried to fix them.
 Employers know that candidates are human and make mistakes, just like everybody else.
 It’s important that your answers show that you take responsibility for situations and describe the actions you took to repair any problems or challenges.

 Frequently Asked Problem-solving Interview Questions

 Below you can find commonly asked behavioral problem-solving questions.
 These questions are divided into regular questions and hypothetical questions.
 Learn everything you need to know about common interview questions that are frequently asked during job interviews.

 - Tell me about a time you faced an unexpected challenge at work and how you dealt with it.

-- Describe a time a customer approach you with a concern.
+- Describe a time a customer approached you with a problem or concern.
 How did you respond?